-The atmospheric model covers the whole western Mediterranean basin (same spatial coverage as in Seyfried et al. (2017)).
-The ocean model covers the western Mediterranean Sea, excluding the Alboran Sea and part of the Tyrrhenian Sea (same grid as in Seyfried et al. (2017)).
+The atmospheric model covers the whole western Mediterranean basin (same spatial coverage as in Seyfried et al., 2017).
+The ocean model covers the western Mediterranean Sea, excluding the Alboran Sea and part of the Tyrrhenian Sea (same grid as in Seyfried et al., 2017).
 In the oceanic part of the atmospheric grid not covered by the ocean grid, the air-sea fluxes are computed using the sea surface temperature provided by the SST OSTIA product (Donlon et al., 2012) and without using sea surface current.

-The coupled simulation started at 0000 UTC on 25 October 2012 (24 hours before the beginning of IOP16) and ended at 0000 UTC on 30 October 2012 (at the end of IOP16).
-The ocean model was initialized with a coupled simulation as described in Seyfried et al. (2017) (of all the simulations presented in this paper, the so-called "MOON" simulation was chosen for its better agreement with the available observations).
-Spin up was avoided as the initial state given by the "MOON" simulation was based on the same oceanic model configuration and grid.
+The coupled simulation started at 00:00 UTC on 25 October 2012 (24 h before the beginning of IOP16) and ended at 00:00 UTC on 30 October 2012 (at the end of IOP16).
+The ocean model was initialised with a coupled simulation as described in Seyfried et al. (2017) (from all the simulations presented in this paper, the so-called MOON simulation was chosen for its better agreement with the available observations).
+Spin-up was avoided as the initial state given by the MOON simulation was based on the same oceanic model configuration and grid.
 The boundary conditions of the ocean model were provided by the analyses of the MERCATOR-OCEAN operational centre (Lellouche et al., 2013) based on the NEMO model (Maraldi et al., 2013).
-Initial and boundary conditions of the atmospheric model were provided by the 6-hour ECMWF analyses with a horizontal resolution of 1/8°.
+Initial and boundary conditions of the atmospheric model were provided by the 6 h ECMWF analyses with a horizontal resolution of 1/8°.